g-w1/blog/_posts/2024-07-14-melbo-ortho.md

 Around the 1032th vector, most of the remaining vectors aren't code but instead are either jailbreaks or refusals.
 Around vector 1300, most of the remaining outputs are refusals, with the occasional jailbreak.

 After seeing these results, Alex Turner asked me if these coding vectors were compositional.
-Does adding them also produce a coding vector?
+Does composing them also produce a coding vector?
 The answer is mostly no.

 The result of averaging the first 20 generated orthogonal vectors is just a refusal, no code:
 ```